 Evolutionary psychology is invoked in a wide range of areas of study, for example, in English Literature, Consumer Studies and Law.
 (See Buss 2005 for discussion of Literature and Law and Saad 2007 for a detailed presentation of evolutionary psychology and consumer studies.)
 In these contexts, evolutionary psychology is usually introduced as providing resources for practitioners, which will advance the relevant field.
 Philosophers have responded critically to some of these applications of evolutionary psychology.
 One concern is that often evolutionary psychology is conflated with evolution or evolutionary theory in general (see e.g. Leiter and Weisberg 2009 and Downes 2013).
 The discussion reviewed in Section 4. above, reveals a good deal of disagreement between evolutionary theorists and evolutionary psychologists over the proper account of evolution.
 Evolutionary psychologists offer to enhance fields such as Law and Consumer Studies by introducing evolutionary ideas but what is in fact offered is a selection of theoretical resources championed only by proponents of a specific approach to evolutionary psychology.
 For example, Gad Saad (2007) argues that Consumer Studies will profit greatly from the addition of adaptive thinking, i.e. looking for apparent design, and by introducing hypothetical evolved modules to account for consumer behavior.
 Many do not see this as an effort to bring evolutionary theory, broadly construed, to bear on Consumer Studies (cf. Downes 2013).
 Promoting disputed theoretical ideas is certainly problematic but bigger worries arise when thoroughly discredited work is promoted in the effort to apply evolutionary psychology.
 Owen Jones (see e.g. 2000; 2005), who believes that Law will benefit from the application of evolutionary psychology, champions Randy Thornhill and Craig Palmer’s (2000) widely discredited view that rape is an adaptation as exemplary evolutionary work (see de Waal 2000, Coyne and Berry 2000, Coyne 2003, Lloyd 2003, Vickers and Kitcher 2003, and Kimmel 2003).
 Further, Jones (2000) claims that the critics of Thornhill and Palmer’s work have no credibility as scientists and evolutionary theorists.
 This claim indicates Jones’ serious disconnect with the wider scientific (and philosophical) literature on evolutionary theory (cf. Leiter and Weisberg 2009).

 Aside from monitoring the expansion efforts of evolutionary psychology, there are a number of other areas in which further philosophical work on evolutionary psychology will be fruitful.
-The example given above of work in moral psychology barely scratches the surface of this rapidly developing field.
+The examples given above of work in moral psychology barely scratches the surface of this rapidly developing field.
 There are huge numbers of empirical hypotheses that bear on our conception of our moral psychology that demand philosophical scrutiny.
 (Hauser 2006 includes a survey of a wide range of such hypotheses.)
 Also, work on moral psychology and the emotions can be drawn together via work on evolutionary psychology and related fields.
 Griffiths (1997) directed philosophical attention to evolution and the emotions and this kind of work has been brought into closer contact with moral psychology by Nichols (see e.g. his 2004).
 In philosophy of mind there is still much that can be done on the topic of modules.
 Work on integrating biological and psychological concepts of modules is one avenue that is being pursued and could be fruitfully pursued further (see e.g. Barrett and Kurzban 2006; Carruthers 2006) and work on connecting biology to psychology via genetics is another promising area (see e.g. Marcus 2004).
-In philosophy of science, I have no doubt that many more criticisms of evolutionary psychology will be presented but a relatively underdeveloped area of philosophical research is on the relations among all of the various, theoretically different, approaches to the biology of human behavior (cf. Downes 2005; Griffiths 2008).
+In philosophy of science, I have no doubt that many more criticisms of evolutionary psychology will be presented but a relatively underdeveloped area of philosophical research is on the relations among all of the various, theoretically different, approaches to the biology of human behavior (cf. Downes 2005; Griffiths 2008; and Brown et al. 2011).
 Evolutionary psychologists present their work alongside the work of behavioral ecologists, developmental psychobiologists and others (see e.g. Buss 2005; Buss 2007) but do not adequately confront the theoretical difficulties that face an integrated enterprise in the biology of human behavior.
 Finally, while debate rages between biologically influenced and other social scientists, most philosophers have not paid much attention to potential integration of evolutionary psychology into the broader interdisciplinary study of society and culture (but see Mallon and Stich 2000 on evolutionary psychology and constructivism).
 In contrast, feminist philosophers have paid attention to this integration issue as well as offering feminist critiques of evolutionary psychology (see Fehr 2012, Meynell 2012 and the entry on feminist philosophy of biology).
+Gillian Barker (2015), shares some evolutionarily based criticisms of evolutionary psychology with philosophers of biology discussed in Section 4. but also assesses evolutionary psychology in relation to other social sciences.
+She also adds a novel critical appraisal of evolutionary psychology.
+She argues that, as currently practiced, evolutionary psychology is not a fruitful guide to social policy regarding human flourishing.

 - Arp, R., 2006, “The environments of our hominid ancestors, tool-usage and scenario visualization”, Biology and Philosophy, 21: 95–117.